-ORANO - XTC NEW ENERGY:

-Expertise: Orano, an internationally recognised expert in the area of nuclear materials.
+Recognised as one of the world leaders in the production of energy storage materials, XTC New Energy is committed to supplying advanced material solutions to help achieve Net Zero targets.
 Project: Orano and XTC New Energy have signed agreements with a view to creating two joint ventures involving the production of cathode active materials (CAMs) and their precursors (P-CAMs) for electric vehicle batteries, as well as a shared Research & Development laboratory.
 When it comes to these two plants, which will be built on a 50 hectare site in Dunkirk, the two industrial groups plan to have mirror-image shareholding and governance: Orano will hold 51% and XTC New Energy will hold 49% of the P-CAM plant, and XTC New Energy will hold 51% and Orano 49% of the CAM plant.
 These plants will primarily use NMC (a combination of Nickel, Manganese and Cobalt) technology, which is mainly employed in Europe and essential for the production and performance of electric vehicle batteries.
 Orano is also planning to set up and run a battery recycling factory on the same site near the P-CAM and CAM manufacturing facilities.
 This comprehensive project should help to create a complete and sustainable value chain in France and meet both France and Europe's decarbonisation targets.

-Completion dates: First commissioning: the CAM plant in 2026.
+Completion dates: CAM plant production start: 2027 3plants1R&D1laboratory50hectares1.5billion euro1,700jobs created

-1 R&D laboratory

-50 hectares

-1.5 billion euro investment

-1,700 jobs created